denten-books/plain-text/sample.md

 But unlike given incantations, formulas have a life of their own, in a trans- or meta- human way, not accessible to the individual cantor.
 They can be evoked but not quite transformed.
 Their historical momentum and genetic development overpowers any individual contribution.
-We expand with in it, and not the other way around.
+We expand within *it*, and not the other way around.
 Device in this sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified image (as in Shklovsky's *uao*).

-The contradiction of understanding form as sound, and form as formula, lies at the center of formalist poetics.
+The contradiction of understanding form as sound and form as formula, lies at the center of formalist poetics.
 As critics, the formalists privileged moments of mystic and trans-rational poetic rebellion against static literary forms.
 As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.